hapi-server/data-specification/HAPI-data-access-spec.md

 use the full phrase "request parameter" to refer to these URL elements to draw a clear distinction from a parameter in a dataset.

-**Line Endings**

-HAPI servers must use a newline (ASCII code 10 in decimal, 0x0A in hexidecimal) for line endings.

 Endpoints
 =========